The MRI Scanner at Barnsley Hospital operates 7 days a week from 8:00am until 8:00pm

 On average scans will last between 20 and 50 minutes.

-Are there any risks to having a MRI Scan? – There are potential risks associated with implanted biomedical devices which is why it is necessary to complete the safety screening questionnaire prior to the MRI Scan.
-The patient’s scan may be deferred if we are unsure as to the compatibility of an implant.
-There is also a small risk that the patient may be allergic to the contrast media, any previous reactions should be mentioned to the Radiographer prior to the patient’s scan.
+There are potential risks associated with implanted biomedical devices.
+This is why it is necessary to complete a safety screening questionnaire prior to the MRI Scan.
+Your scan may be deferred if we are unsure of the compatibility of an implant.
+There is also a small risk that the patient may be allergic to the contrast media; any previous reactions should be mentioned to the radiographer, prior to your scan.

 Accessibility & Travel Information